 Just because some affiliates do shady things, like promoting products they don’t believe in or gaming the system to increase their commissions, doesn’t mean you should avoid the industry altogether.
-It’s also nothing like MLM / network marketing, so don’t let anyone tell you that it is.

 As long as you approach it in an honest and authentic way, earning from affiliate marketing will never feel sleazy or gross.

 What I love best about affiliate marketing is everyone involved benefits from it.
 Here’s what I mean: